-2. Sexual Harassment, Sexual Assault, Sexual Misconduct and Title IX Policy (see TTUHSC OP 51.03 for complete policy)
+C. Sexual Harassment, Sexual Assault, Sexual Misconduct and Title IX Policy (see TTUHSC OP 51.03 for complete policy)

-TTUHSC is committed to providing and strengthening an educational, working, and living environment where students, faculty, staff, and visitors are free from sex discrimination of any kind.
-In accordance with Title VII, Title IX, the Violence against Women Act (VAWA), the Campus Sexual Violence Elimination Act (SaVE), and other federal and state law, TTUHSC prohibits discrimination based on sex and other types of Sexual Misconduct.
+1. Sexual Harrassment, Sexual Assault, Sexual Misconduct and Title IX Policy Overview

+The University prohibits discrimination based on sex, which includes pregnancy, and other types of Sexual Misconduct.
 Sexual Misconduct is a broad term encompassing all forms of gender-based harassment or discrimination and unwelcome behavior of a sexual nature.
-The term includes sexual harassment, nonconsensual sexual contact, nonconsensual sexual intercourse, sexual assault, sexual exploitation, stalking, public indecency, interpersonal violence, sexual violence, and any other misconduct based on sex.
+The term includes Sexual Harassment, Nonconsensual Sexual Contact, Nonconsensual Sexual Intercourse, Sexual Assault, Sexual Exploitation, Stalking, Public Indecency, Interpersonal Violence, Sexual Violence, and any other misconduct based on sex.

-While sexual orientation and gender identity are not explicitly protected categories under state or federal law, it is TTUH-SC's policy not to discriminate in employment, admission, or use of programs, activities, facilities, or services on this basis.
+While sexual orientation and gender identity are not explicitly protected categories under state or federal law, it is the University's policy not to discriminate in employment, admission, or use of programs, activities, facilities, or services on these bases.
 Discriminatory behavior is prohibited regardless of the manner in which it is exhibited, whether verbally, in writing, by actions, or electronically displayed or conveyed.